Male and Female Body Types

 To Gain Muscle: Eat high protein, low carbohydrate meals several times a day (6+).
 Heavy/moderate weights with little as possible rest between sets to keep heart rate up.
 Finish workouts with 15-30 minutes of cardio 3-5 times a week to prevent fat gain.
 Stay around your BMR and slowly increase it week to week until you see optimal gains.

 To Lose Fat: Eat high protein, very low carbohydrate meals several times a day (6+).
 Keep healthy fats moderate, and eliminate as much non-healthy fats.
 30+ minutes of cardio 5 times a week.
 Lift moderate weights with as little rest between sets as possible.
 Try to eat 500+ calories less than your BMR.
-A product like 1st Phorm Royal 21 Queen or 1st Phorm Royal 21 King can be a great fat loss product!
+A product like 1st Phorm Royal Queen has been replaced with 1-DB Goddess!or 1st Phorm Royal 21 King can be a great fat loss product!

 Endomorph Examples: Eddie Hall and girl below